PhumiMdlalose/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
+0 echo -prints the content of the file
+1
-0 cat -lists the content of the file
+2 cat -lists the content of the files